 It was a breakthrough moment for Lennon and the band, though it’s unclear when the decision was made.
 Lennon continues: “I don’t know when exactly it started, like ‘I’m A Loser’ or ‘Hide Your Love Away,’ or those kind of things.
 Instead of projecting myself into a situation, I would just try to express what I felt about myself which I had done in me books.”

 There was one man who the band had met the previous year that may have had a helping hand in the decision to approach songs differently.
-“I think it was Dylan helped me realise that,” the bespectacled Beatle continued.
+“I think it was Dylan helped me realise that,” the bespectacled Beatle continued with a degree of love.
 “I had a sort of professional songwriter’s attitude to writing Pop songs, but to express myself I would write ‘Spaniard In The Works’ or ‘In His Own Write’ —the personal stories which were expressive of my personal emotions.

 “I’d have a separate ‘songwriting’ John Lennon who wrote songs for the sort of meat market, and I didn’t consider them, the lyrics or anything, to have any depth at all.
 Then I started being me about the songs… not writing them objectively, but subjectively.”

-While the track certainly has it’s own merit, it is hard to not hear Bob Dylan’s influence.
+While the track certainly has it’s own merit, it is hard to not hear Bob Dylan’s influence coursing through its veins.
 The group had met the artist in ’64 and by the time Help! came around were certainly working to a new structure.
 As Lennon describes the song in his 1980 Playboy interview: “That’s me in my Dylan period again.
 I am like a chameleon… influenced by whatever is going on.
 If Elvis can do it, I can do it.
 If the Everly Brothers can do it, me and Paul can.
 Same with Dylan.”

 When you have literally hundreds of songwriting credits to your name and have the ability to whip out songs like the title track of the album then we think you’re allowed a copy cat track every once in a while.
 As Oscar Wilde once said, “talent borrows, genius steals.”